 One might have the worry at this stage that our emergent ontology is irrecoverably vague and that this is a reason to reject the approach outright.
 In particular, one might worry that conditional irrelevance was not an exact, cut and dried condition, but involved approximate screening off.
 Oftentimes, this approximation can be made exact by specifying the exact circumstances when the lower-level details become relevant again.
-But when we can't do this, should we be concerned about the vagueness that creeps in?
+But when we can't do this, does an irking vagueness creep in?